OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/GenAI Is Like a Flesh-Eating Bacterium.md

 ## This time is different

 What's different?
 When GenAI masters a task — say consolidating regional sales spreadsheets and writing a summary report — that task disappears into the machine.
 It no longer needs to be done by humans.
 (Though someone should check the results — for now.)
-The task is still being done, at ever-lower cost, but it doesn't spawn a new task to offset the work loss.
+The task is still being done, at ever-lower cost, but it doesn't spawn a new task to offset the work loss because the work isn't lost at all.

 So GenAI can "eat" tasks the way that necrotizing fasciitis eats human flesh.
-Alas , the simile is memorable but imperfect: it turns out the bacteria that we call flesh-eating don't bite: they secrete toxins that kill off human cells, making a very deadly mess.
+Alas, the simile is memorable but imperfect: it turns out the bacteria that we call flesh-eating don't bite, they secrete toxins that kill off human cells, making a very deadly mess.
 No chewing involved.
 But I bet the simile stays with you a while.
 And the disappearing of tasks is going to feel very real, very soon.

 Problem is, we won't notice it because we're lulled by those previous replacement waves, plus the false confidence from knowing that the new jobs weren't apparent early on.